SRS contributions are not working efficiently for their owners, so savers must learn to take compensated risk towards a better financial future.

-The original version of this article first appeared in The Business Times
+The original version of this article first appeared in The Business Times.

 With the help of technology, you can now make such a top-up without leaving your couch, and in just a few taps on the UOB, DBS, and OCBC mobile banking apps.

-In 2019 alone $1.5 billion poured into SRS, which now has over 185,000 account holders.
-Contributions have been growing a compound annual growth rate of over 17% since 2011, reaching SGD 10.6 billion at the end of 2019.
+In 2019 alone, $1.5 billion poured into SRS, which now has over 185,000 account holders.
+Contributions have been growing a compound annual growth rate of over 17% since 2011, reaching S$10.6 billion at the end of 2019.

 We expect record contributions in 2020.

-Money is all about trade offs and opportunity cost.
+Money is all about tradeoffs and opportunity cost.

 To capture higher expected returns by investing, you have to stomach the volatility of markets and stick to your investment time horizon.
 Globally diversified equity markets have historical annualised returns of 8% but with swings as large as plus or minus 40% in a single year.
-Can you stomach this volatility?
+Can you tolerate this volatility?

 SRS contributions are growing at an impressive rate, which is a great sign of savers accepting delayed gratification.
-But this money is not working efficiently for it’s owners, which is a sign that more must be done to educate on how to take compensated risk towards a better financial future.
+But this money is not working efficiently for its owners, which is a sign that more must be done to educate on how to take compensated risk towards a better financial future.

 Fintech Festival and financial literacy

-I've always thought of FinTech as the use of technology to democratise access to financial services at scale, all with the purpose of enriching people's lives.
+I've always thought of fintech as the use of technology to democratise access to financial services at scale, all with the purpose of enriching people's lives.
 An issue that keeps gnawing at me is that fintech proliferation without more education will not lead to a more inclusive society, and may actually further bifurcate those with the knowledge to participate, and those without.

 More must be done at the grassroots level, now.

-Associate Professor (Practice) Keith B. Carter, Director of the NUS FinTech Lab, explains, “The programme aims to empower those with little to no financial literacy, equipping them with the basic knowledge required to make sound judgments from budgeting to investing, all the way to retirement.
-For those who are already equipped with financial know-how as well as an interest in FinTech, the programme will provide training and mentorship with partners like Endowus, to accelerate the acquisition of expertise and encourage careers in FinTech.”
+Associate Professor (Practice) Keith B. Carter, Director of the NUS FinTech Lab, explains: "The programme aims to empower those with little to no financial literacy, equipping them with the basic knowledge required to make sound judgments from budgeting to investing, all the way to retirement.
+For those who are already equipped with financial know-how as well as an interest in fintech, the programme will provide training and mentorship with partners like Endowus, to accelerate the acquisition of expertise and encourage careers in fintech."

 Doing what is right

-Like the SRS savers and investors, FinTech companies must also delay their gratification.
+Like the SRS savers and investors, fintech companies must also delay their gratification.
 This will lead to better, client-centric outcomes, and a more well-informed, wealthier and inclusive society.